 The 11th Annual NMLS Conference, held in Orlando, FL had a strong showing with nearly 675 attendees, nearly identical to last year which was a record year for the conference.
 Out of the 54 States and US Territories, only New Jersey and US Virgin Islands didn't register, once again showing strong industry participation.
 This year's conference had a strong focus placed on the complexity of ongoing compliance and the development of the NMLS 2.0 System to aid and improve the system's service while enhancing user engagement.
 In 2015, the CSBS had been tasked to redesign the NMLS 1.0 into a "low-code" platform, easing future development and providing long-term savings for system upkeep and future releases.
 While the RFP was released in 2015, it wasn't until Q1 of 2017 that PricewaterhouseCoopers (PWC) was retained to gather the requirements of each user group to create improvements to workflows, functionality and future integrations.

-In 2018, a subcontracted group, Groundswell Consulting, took over the project with the rebuild of the NMLS into Appian, a propriety low-code platform.
-For nearly the last six months, Groundswell has been providing mock-ups or "prototyping" for the NMLS 2.0 System.
+For nearly the last six months, a subcontracted group, Groundswell Consulting, has been providing mock-ups or "prototyping" for the NMLS 2.0 System.
 Industry has participated on multiple calls or demonstrations showing many proposed changes.
 Groundswell has also been developing the State Examination System (SES), which is a companion service to the NMLS for examination.
-Currently, Groundswell continues the development effort with a hopeful launch of 2.0 later in 2020.
-This time frame allows for significant input by Industry to create improvements to the expected 2.0 system of record.
+While the system continues developing, this time allows for significant input by Industry to create improvements to the expected 2.0 system of record.

 Changes to the Electronic Surety Bonds (ESB)